 Remember to embrace your inner geek but check the toxicity

 Embracing your inner geek, your nerdiness can lead to all kinds of wonderful in your life.
 There is no reason to be ashamed of what or who you like in this world.
 Being yourself can help you get on a path to a lucrative career, maybe start the newest tech giant, or even become a game designer like you always dreamed of becoming.
 It can help you meet and connect with new people who share similar interests.
 Even good things can be corrupted over time, we’ve mentioned a few examples above where fandoms ruined good movies or took down what could have been great games.
 Some people, especially on the internet just want to see the world burn, they don’t care what fires they start or whose livelihoods they destroy.
 An anonymous voice on the internet can be as dangerous as silence to adversity, oppression or hardship.
 We need to embrace the good things about geek culture and leave out the rest, let the toxic trolls fight among each other.
+So if you want to cosplay at the next comic-con, then go ahead and get yourself a Cosplay 3D printer to create your own outfit.

 The Rage Machine is working overtime these days